 Accelerates optimization decisions

+The goal is ensuring stakeholders understand how costs are allocated, priced, and influenced.
 IT billing allows organizations mature from showback to chargeback without rebuilding the cost model - only the governance changes.

-explainable pricing
+Explainable pricing

-consistent billing cycles
+Consistent billing cycles

 Reconciled, trusted financial outputs